 G3C Project Team

-Kathleen Calzone, PhD, RN, AGN-BC, FAAN, a national leader in nursing genetics/genomics and a Research Geneticist at the National Cancer Institute is the Director for this project.
-Dr. Calzone is one of about 50 nurses nationally who have been credentialed by portfolio by the Genetic Nursing Credentialing commission as an Advanced Practice nurse in Genetics.
-She is nationally known for her work in nursing genetics/genomics competencies and has vast experience in research studies and publication of results.
-Dr. Calzone has a sustained body of work in the translation of genetic/genomic technology into practice and genetic/genomic nursing education.
+Kathleen Calzone, PhD, RN, AGN-BC, FAAN, Director for this project, is a national leader in nursing genetics/genomics and a Research Geneticist and Head of the Genomic Healthcare Section in the Genetics Branch of the Center for Cancer Research at the National Cancer Institute.
+Dr. Calzone has been certified as an Advanced Genetics Nurse by the American Nurses Credentialing Center.
+She is internationally known for her work in nursing genetics/genomics competencies and implementation science and is a co-founder of the Genetics/Genomics Nursing Alliance (G2NA)..
+Dr. Calzone has a sustained body of research in the translation of genetic/genomic technology into nursing practice and education.

-Jean Jenkins, PhD, RN, FAAN is a retired Clinical Advisor at the National Human Genome Research Institute in the Genomic Healthcare Branch and is the Co-Director on this project.
+Jean Jenkins, PhD, RN, FAAN is a retired Clinical Advisor at the National Human Genome Research Institute in the Genomic Healthcare Branch and prior to retirement was the Co-Director on this project.
 Dr Jenkins is nationally known for her experience using stories for the purposes of nursing education.
 Her book, Nursing Care in the Genomic Era: A Case Based Approach (2005) utilizes real stories as an educational strategy.
 She coordinated the development and consensus of the National Coalition for Health Professional Education in Genetics (NCHPEG) competencies and with Dr. Calzone the Essential Nursing Competencies and Curricula Guidelines for Genetics and Genomics (2006; 2009).

 d’Vinci Interactive, Inc. was responsible for the design and development of the latest version of the G3C website and interactive case studies.
 Since 1994, d’Vinci has developed top-quality web and eLearning applications for a national client base. d’Vinci has also provided its expertise for several other National Institutes of Health projects including: The Talking Glossary of Genetic Terms, The Genomic Careers website, The Genetics/Genomics Competency Center website (G2C2), The Protecting Human Research Participants (PHRP) Course, as well as other courses for the National Institutes of Health.